 Our Eco-friendly school has its very own Eco-Team.
 We recycle our fruit peelings and paper at school.
 Additionally, we ensure lights are turned off when we are not in class and outside doors are closed to keep the heat in.
 We work with the school community to maintain the school grounds and gardens.
+This year we have been working with Richmond Council to promote their 'No Idling' campaign.
 Below are some ideas about how you can be more earth-friendly.

 Here are some possibilities:

 - Think about all the times that you could save water or energy in your day.

 - Switch off lights when you don’t need them.